Your Complete Guide to AdWords Ad Extensions

 While many advertisers spend countless hours optimizing the text of their ads (which is a perfectly logical and beneficial practice), the latest numbers to come in suggest that the use of ad extensions are what can significantly boost your CTR.
 Also, with the most updated changes to ad rank, extensions have now become a pivotal part of getting your ads noticed.

 Adwords ad extensions vary in purpose and use, and not all of them may work for your ad or target group.
-There are a lot of factors at play, such as when in the buy cycle are the people you’re targeting, where are they seeing this ad, and so on and so forth.
-So it’s important to know what types of ad extensions you have at your disposal, so that you can determine which ones are best for your specific campaigns.
+There are a lot of factors at play, such as when in the buying cycle are the people you’re targeting, where are they seeing this ad, and so on and so forth.
+So it’s important to know what types of ad extensions you have at your disposal so that you can determine which ones are best for your specific campaigns.

 There are a lot of extensions, and more coming through the pipe (currently in beta).
 Extensions include an image, review, phone number to call directly, previous visit, social annotations, location, seller ratings, and sitelinks.
 Studies show that the use of more than one extension outperforms ads that only have one extension, thus your job as an online advertiser is to determine which extensions work best for your business and target market.